nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image/nuxeo-kubernetes-deployment.md

 ### Deployment and StatefulSets

-There are different ways to deploy an application / pods on Kubernetes using different Kubernetes resources.
+There are different ways to deploy an application on Kubernetes using different resource types.
 Below are two different resources that Kubernetes provides for deploying pods.

 #### Deployment